 When you choose Tidelands Health for women’s care, you get access to:

-- Extensive gynecological services, including preventive care, education and surgery
+- Extensive gynecological services, including preventive care, education, surgery and specialized urogynecological services.

 - Preventive breast care, including the most advanced screening tools in the region